Love Me Again (John Newman song): Music video

 Two music videos, both with elements of Northern soul dancing, have been released for "Love Me Again".
 One version directed by Vaughan Arnell is based on the classic love story of Romeo and Juliet.
 The woman in the video, Juliet, is French actress Margaux Billard, carefully watched over by her brother, Tybalt, played by Joseph Steyne.
-The Romeo, is British model, Tommy-Lee Winkworth.
-This video ends in a cliffhanger as they get run over by a truck and their fate remains unknown till Newman's follow-up single "Cheating", which starts with a newspaper article indicating that they had indeed survived the crash, which was a hit-and-run accident.
+Romeo is played by British model Tommy-Lee Winkworth.
+This video ends in a cliffhanger as the couple are run over by a truck, with their fate remaining unknown till Newman's follow-up single "Cheating", which starts with a newspaper article indicating that the couple had indeed survived the crash.

 Another version features Newman, backed by musicians, singing in a dimly lit room.

 Accolades

 In popular culture

 "Love Me Again" was featured on the soundtrack of the video game FIFA 14, giving it cult status among FIFA fans, as well as the Federation's #WorldCupAtHome series, which opened FIFA's archive during the COVID-19 pandemic.
-It also appeared in the closing credits of the 2014 science fiction film, Edge of Tomorrow, starring Tom Cruise and Emily Blunt.
+A shortened version also appeared in the closing credits of the 2014 science fiction film, Edge of Tomorrow, starring Tom Cruise and Emily Blunt.
 The song was also featured on the American TV series, Suits in the episode, "Buried Secrets", which aired on 6 March 2014, and in the opening scenes of the first episode of season 4, "One-Two-Three Go", which aired 11 June 2014.
 "Love Me Again" is also a playable song in Just Dance 2015 and is set to be added to the franchise's streaming service.
 The song was also used as the theme to the television show Whiskey Cavalier which debuted in February 2019 and ended in May after one season.
 In August 2020 and May 2021 it was used in TV and radio adverts for National Rail.

 The French channel TF6 also used this song to shut down its channel.

 Remixes and cover versions

 The song was remixed by the electronic DJ Kove.

+John produced several new versions of the song, which he also performed live.